dianoized0water/OrderedArrayList/README.md

 OrderedArrayList
 - also no instance variables
 - add and set would function differently. throw angry error messages if it's not ordered.
+- would we need to check whether the add values are valid for the second add method?